The Benefits of Consuming Organ Meats

 How Do I Consume Organ Meats?

 To be honest, when I was single I used to look to incorporate some grass fed liver into my meals on a more regular basis.
 These days, my wife and kids won’t have that and so I don’t end up getting the organ meats from food.
 I do drink bone broth and use bone broth collagen protein nearly every day so I get the high quality collagen.

-The other supplement I started using is called Organ Complex from Paleo Valley and it’s 100% grass-fed, non-GMO, gluten-free and full of powerful nutrients that I can feel!!
+The other supplement I started using is called Grass-fed Organ Complex which is a fantastic source of grass-fed, non-GMO, freeze dried organ glandulars that are preserved for maximal nutrient density.
 This is one of my daily supplements that really makes a difference in my energy and productivity.
 I invite you to check it out here